scanossmining/on-premise/README.md

 - install-script.sh: bash script for installing SCANOSS (SFTP user setup creation, dependencies installation and application download/install)
 - kb.sh: bash script for installing the SCANOSS KB
 - test.sh: bash script for verifying the correct installation of SCANOSS and the SCANOSS KB
+- /resources: directory containing files for testing the installation of SCANOSS and the SCANOSS KB
 - config.sh: configuration file

 # Step-by-step